manweile/BTFM/Sketch1/README.md

 4. Your device is now ready to make a connection.
 Rather than connect over Bluetooth, the connection will be made over the serial UART.
 5. Open a TeraTerm terminal window on the port (COM 9) your RN-52 has been assigned (115200 Baud, 8,N,1).
 6. With the terminal open and connected to the RN-52, flip the CMD Mode switch to the ON position (GPIO9 shorted to GND).
 You should now see CMD appear in your terminal.
-screenshot 1 here
+screenshot here
 7. Turn on echo by typing + and hitting return.
-Screenshot 2 here
+Screenshot here
-8. Enable AVRCP.
-By default, the RN-52 does not have the AVRCP enabled.
-This is part of the extended features.
-When you type D to see the basic settings, you'll notice a line that says ExtFeatures=XX, where XX is some hex value.
+8. Enable AVRCP (bit 0), enable reconnect on power-on (bit 1), discoverable on start-up (bit 2) , and enable track change event (bit 12): S%, 1007
+screenshot here
+9. Set routing to A2DP profile: S|, 0000
+screenshot here
+10. Set discovery mask to A2DP: SD, 04
-screenshot 3 & 4 here
+screenshot here
-9. Notice that bit 0 is the bit we need to enable to activate the AVRCP button functionality.
-Send the command S%,07(/r) to enable this bit while leaving the other two bits enabled.
+11. Set connection mask to A2DP: SK, 04
-screenshot 5 here
+screenshot here
-10. Then follow it up with a reboot -- R,1(/r), wait until you see reboot,
+12. Set speaker gain level: SS, 0F
-Screenshot 6 here
+screenshot here
-then flip the CMD Mode switch back to Off.
+13. Reboot: R,1(/r), wait until you see reboot, then flip the CMD Mode switch back to Off.
+Screenshot here
-Hold down the power reset button for approx 1 second.
-You should now have AVRCP enabled.
-Flip the CMD Mode switch back to on (and turn echo on as well).
+14. Hold down the power reset button for approx 1 second.
-Screenshot 7 here
+15. Flip the CMD Mode switch back to on.
+16. Turn echo on as well
-11. Type D to double check the settings.
+17. Type D to double check the settings.
-Screenshot 8 & 9 here
+Screenshot here
-12. To exit command mode, simply flip the switch back to the OFF position.
+18. To exit command mode, simply flip the switch back to the OFF position.
 You will see END appear in the window.
-Screenshot 10 here
+Screenshot here
-13. Close TeraTerm.
+19. Close TeraTerm.

 #### RN-52 Status LED Functions